-You take one look at this and think, “hey, I didn’t know that Terry Jones had a twin separated at birth — how ironic that they share a name and enjoy sitting at a piano in unconventional modes of dress.”
+You take one look at this and think, “Hey, I didn’t know that Terry Jones had a twin separated at birth — how ironic that they share a name and enjoy sitting at a piano in fascinating modes of dress.”

 But alas, the tale is much more interesting than that.
 Mike Terry, is, according to this Independent article, a “cabaret artiste”.
 It also mentions his weight (20 stone, which is, I believe 280 pounds or 127.3 kg.), and the fact that he does a Dorothy Squires tribute act.
 It also mentions a reviewer who called the act “grotesque.”
 (And it doesn’t mention any relationship with Monty Python’s Terry Jones.)

 I don’t know, Mike has kind of a sweet face, and in this picture, he’s clearly loving whatever it is he’s singing.
 Those sequins are pretty slimming too — I would never have guessed he’s 20 stone.
+Not that we should be talking about his weight at all!
 He’s probably thinking of all the great times he had with Dorothy (he was her rehearsal pianist) thinking: “I bet I could wear that sequined thing she’s wearing and make it look good.”

 Actually, to be fair, he wasn’t thinking that, because he does not describe his act as a drag act.
-According to the article (which I’m beginning to suspect is a clever hoax) Mike says: “I suppose it could be described as semi-drag.
+According to the article Mike says: “I suppose it could be described as semi-drag.
 It’s a unisex suit in sequins, and I’ve trimmed the edge with feathers, just to give them a hint of Dorothy.
 I’m portraying her, not impersonating her.”

 - singing songs that other people turned into hits